Uniswap/docs/docs/sdk/v3/guides/liquidity/02-modifying-position.md

 https://github.com/Uniswap/examples/blob/733d586070afe2c8cceb35d557a77eac7a19a656/v3-sdk/modifying-position/src/example/Example.tsx#L64-L67
 ```

 The return values of `addCallParameters` are the calldata and value of the transaction we need to submit to increase our position's liquidity.
-We can now build and execute it:
+We can now build and execute the transaction:

 ```js reference title="Building and submitting the transaction" referenceLinkText="View on Github" customStyling
 https://github.com/Uniswap/examples/blob/733d586070afe2c8cceb35d557a77eac7a19a656/v3-sdk/modifying-position/src/example/Example.tsx#L70-L79